merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 ## Windows

-There are also a couple of ways to install Git on Windows:
+There are also a couple of ways to install `git` on Windows:
-- The most official build is available for download on the Git website.
+- The most official build is available for download on the `git` website.
 Some of you already download it on [week_00](https://github.com/merlyescalona/ucsc-eeb-intro2comptools/tree/master/week_00#using-git-for-windows).
-- Another easy way to get Git installed is by installing GitHub Desktop.
+- Another easy way to get `git` installed is by installing GitHub Desktop.
 The installer includes a command line version of `git` as well as the GUI.
 You can download this from the [GitHub Desktop website](https://desktop.github.com/).

 ## Verify that your git installation was successful